 I’ve tested and used dozens of espresso machines, and my vote in this match goes to Breville Infuser.
-It has programmable one and two shot buttons to make espresso and you can also modify the water temperature.
-This means you’ll have more control over your espresso with the Infuser, and it’s easier to get the perfect expresso you want every time.
+It has programmable one and two-shot buttons to make espresso and you can also modify the water temperature.
+This means you’ll have more control over your espresso with the Infuser, and it’s easier to get the perfect espresso you want every time.

 I’ll talk about all the similarities and differences between the Breville Infuser and Breville Duo-Temp Pro, and explain why I think the Breville Infuser is worth the slightly higher price.

 I’ll go through the main features of each machine and highlight the key differences.

 Both the Breville Infuser and Duo-Temp Pro heating systems have a thermocoil integrated stainless steel water path, which allows accurate water temperature control.
 Because these coffee units have thermoblocks and thermocoils, they need three minutes to produce a full drink:

 - 30 seconds to get the machine temperature up

 - 30 seconds to brew espresso

 - 30 seconds to transition from brewing to steaming modes

 - One minute to steam milk at 140 degrees F (60 degrees C).